dotnet/dotNext/docs/features/unsafe/index.md

 }
 ```

-The pointer can be re-interpreted with different type:
+Pointer can be re-interpreted with different type:
 ```csharp
 using DotNext.Runtime.InteropServices;